sasidhar7569/mla0111/README.md

-Breadth-First Search (BFS) Algorithm
-Algorithm: BFS(G, s)
+BFS(G, s):

-(G = Graph, s = starting vertex)

-Create an empty queue Q
+    create queue Q
-Mark all vertices as not visited
-Mark the starting vertex s as visited
+    mark s as visited
-Insert s into queue Q
+    enqueue s into Q

-While Q is not empty, do:
+    while Q is not empty:
-Remove (dequeue) a vertex u from Q
+        u = dequeue Q
-Visit/print u
+        print u

-For each adjacent vertex v of u:
-If v is not visited:
+        for each vertex v in adjacency list of u: if v is not visited:
-Mark v as visited
+                mark v as visited
-Insert v into Q
+                enqueue v into Q